zhaodonglin/mktv/README.md

     * [Working in the virtual machine](#markdown-header-working-in-the-virtual-machine)

 ## Working in the virtual machine
+* \[Windows] Run Command Prompt as administrator.
-* Whenever you start working, enter the virtual machine: `vagrant ssh`
+* From the root of the project folder, enter the virtual machine: `vagrant ssh`
 * Make sure you are in the project folder: `cd /vagrant/`
 * [Run the Server](#markdown-header-run-server)
 * You can use any editor to modify the files in the project on your machine and the changes will be synced to the vagrant virtual machine.